johannesojanen/parse/README.md

 - `single_sublib.sbatch`: SLURM batch script called by `process_sublibs.sh` to process a single sublibrary.
 - `combine_sublibs.sh`: Submits a job to combine the results from multiple sublibraries.
 - `combine_sublibs.sbatch`: SLURM batch script called by `combine_sublibs.sh` to perform the combination step.

+In the future this will be integrated with our in-house preprocessing tool [QClus](https://www.github.com/linnalab/QClus.git) and possibly some other tools.

 ## Usage